CoderFrancis/Web-Development-Projects/AI Companion/readme.md

+Feedback: When you click on an image of the AI companion something happens like a mini introduction

+potentially selling the software as well

 Gaming AI Companion

 1. **Enhanced Gameplay Experience**: AI companions can adapt to your playing style and help make the gaming experience more engaging and immersive.
 For instance, in a Role-Playing Game (RPG), an AI companion might learn your tactics and preferences and provide you with strategies or suggestions that align with your playing style.